palaeoware/revosim/README.md

 #### Ubuntu 18.04/20.04/22.04 64-bit - QT v5.x using GCC (64-bit)

 To compile from command line.
+If required, update package lists:

+`sudo apt-get update`

+Then:

 1. Install GCC and Qt using system packages:

 `sudo apt-get install build-essential libgl1-mesa-dev`